systopia/de.systopia.civioffice/docs/index.md

 ## Known issues

 - .docx files use an XML structure internally to describe formatting and other properties of text elements.
-In some cases, this can lead to CiviCRM tokens being split up by XML tags, making them non-functional.
+In some cases, especially when using MS Word to prepare your template documents, this can lead to CiviCRM tokens being split up by XML tags, making them non-functional.
 CiviOffice tries to mitigate this problem by optimizing the XML structure.
 Currently this 'repair functionality' is enabled with the configuration option